ceramicnetwork/CIPs/CIPs/CIP-11/CIP-11.md

 ### IDX Document

 The IDX document simply consist of a map from strings to DocIDs.
-For public data sets the *key* in this map is the DocID of the *definition* document, and the *value* is the DocID of the *reference* document.
+For public data sets the *key* in this map is the DocID (without the prepended `ceramic://`) of the *definition* document, and the *value* is the DocID (with `ceramic://`) of the *reference* document.

 For encrypted data sets the *key* is simply a multibase (base36) encoded string of 24 random bytes.
-The *value* is the DocID of the *reference* document with content encryption.
+The *value* is the DocID (with `ceramic://`) of the *reference* document with content encryption.
 See the [Data Set Keychain Definition](#data-set-keychain-definition) section for more more details on how this works.

 #### Schema